osg-htc/topology-institutions-api/README.md

 The application is hosted behind Apache to facilitate OIDC authentication.
-FastAPI implements ASGI rather than WSGI, so the shim `wsgi.py` is provided to enable running the application behind apache.
+FastAPI implements ASGI rather than WSGI, so the shim `wsgi.py` is provided to enable running the application behind Apache.

 ### Frontend

-The `institutions-ui/` folder contains an Angular application with a simple viewer and editor for the institutions list.
+The `institutions-ui/` folder contains an Angular application with a viewer and editor for the institutions list.

 The docker image for the frontend can be built via

     $ docker build -t topology-institutions-ui -f institutions-ui.Dockerfile .

-The apache configuration for the backend is expected to contain rules for proxying requests to the `ui/` route prefix to the frontend's deployment.
+The Apache configuration for the backend is expected to contain rules for proxying requests to the `ui/` route prefix to the frontend's deployment.